Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.2 =
+Attempt at a navigation fix for the widget for front page ASC/DESC changes Also fixed (hopefully) the name change after saving the widget

 = 1.1 =
 Added option to allow making the first comic appear on the home page the comic's blog post now will search for content-comic.php in the theme/child themes directory and use that if it exists